The Mental Health Solution . com

 • ". . . whatever is true, whatever is honorable, whatever is right . . . think about these things." {Philippians 4:8 NASB}

-Recite Scripture, out loud, so the demon can hear.
+Recite Scripture out loud so the demon can hear.
 And apply the Scripture to your life.

 Use affirmations based on Scripture.